 The easiest way to create a PivotTable in Microsoft Excel is to create a cross-tab report and output the report to an Excel PivotTable.
 However, you may also wish to create a PivotTable from a quick report or other type of report.
 Here's a step-by-step guide to doing that.
-These instructions assume you're using Microsoft Excel 2007; if you have another version, the exact steps vary somewhat.

 Create a report containing the fields you'd like to create a PivotTable on.
 For example, say you want to analyze sales by country and product.
 Create a new report and select Country from the Customers table, Product Name from the Products table, and Total Price from the Order Details table.